Tokenize bank information

 Understand the response

-Upon success, Trustly echoes back the information submitted and adds the following key fields:
+Upon success, Trustly echoes the information submitted and adds the following key fields:

 FieldDescription

-verification.verifiedtrue if the account was verified; false otherwise.
+verification.verifiedtrue if Trustly verified the account; false otherwise.

 verification.typeThe verification method used.
-Will be 3 (Database) in this use case.
+This is 3 (Database) in this use case.

 verification.scoreA risk score between 0 and 10.